 - Project dashboard

 - Reporting on everyone’s work and finished tasks

 - Comprehensive reporting on how the project is doing

 If you’d like to learn more about finding the right tools for project management, read the article about finding the best software.
 Also, take a look at the essential features of project management software.

 4. Managing customer-related information

 A strong relationship with customers is the cornerstone of building a successful company.
-Sadly, not many businesses store the client-related data, including their concerns and requirements to the company’s product.
+Sadly, not many businesses store client-related data, including their concerns and requirements for the company’s product.
 Some managers use Excel spreadsheets for gathering and analyzing information about their company’s customers, but that’s not an efficient way to manage this kind of data.

 The problem with working on spreadsheets is that everyone is entering data to the documents in their personal computers and information never gets shared.
 Resulting in double emails to the same customer and even worse, multiple cold calls from the same company’s sales department.